Enjoy an unforgettable ‘Big Five’ safari with some great birds and landscapes thrown in!

 Day 16 We have a full day to enjoy the spectacle of Victoria Falls and the local birds such as Verreaux’s Eagle, Bradfield’s and Trumpeter Hornbills, Black-collared Barbet, Knysna Turaco and various Sunbirds.
 Dinner and overnight at Ilala Lodge.

 Day 17 We have a leisurely morning at the lodge before checking in for an early afternoon flight with South African Airways (to be confirmed) from Victoria Falls to Johannesburg, followed by an evening overnight flight to Heathrow with British Airways.
 Dinner and overnight in flight.

 Day 18 We arrive at Heathrow early this morning.

 What the price includes:

-Return overnight flights from Heathrow to Johannesburg with British Airways, flights from Johannesburg to Maun and from Victoria Falls to Johannesburg, all transport in Botswana, fifteen nights’ full board en-suite accommodation, all game drives, boat rides and reserve entry fees, wildlife checklist and the services of your guides.
+Return overnight flights from Heathrow to Johannesburg with British Airways, flights from Johannesburg to Maun and from Victoria Falls to Johannesburg, all transport in Botswana, fifteen nights’ full board en-suite accommodation, all game drives, boat rides and reserve entry fees (except Victoria Falls), wildlife checklist and the services of your guides.

 Single supplement: £155